typemeta/funcj/README.md

-# parsec4j
+# FuncJ

-Parser Combinator Framework for Java
+Assorted functional-oriented data structures and algorithms for Java.